 Teens' Top Ten

 The Teens' Top Ten is a "teen choice" list, where teens nominate and choose their favorite books of the previous year!
-Nominators are members of teen book groups in fifteen school and public libraries around the country.
-Readers ages twelve to eighteen then vote online for the top 10.
+Readers ages twelve to eighteen nominate and vote online to choose the list.

 2025 Teens' Top Ten: